Her look said disgust.

 Then it struck me, the pants I love were designed, marketed and manufactured for old men like me.

-At that instant, I realized that I had become an old man – but that did not shock me.
-What floored me was the fear that I might become that kind of old man.
+In that instant, I realized I had become an old man – but that did not bother me.
+What shocked me was the fear that I had become that kind of old man.

-You see, what we wear says who we are – but there comes a point in life where we no longer give a rip about saying anything.
-Life has long since painted upon our countenance who and what we are.
+You see, what we wear says who we are – but there comes a point when life has long since painted upon our countenance who and what we are and we no longer care about saying anything.
 Changing clothes doesn’t fool anybody, so we might as well dress for comfort.